 How to Treat Social Anxiety Disorder

 In some cases, medications may be used to treat social anxiety disorder.
-Antidepressants such as selective serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), and monoamine oxidase inhibitors (MAOIs) can help reduce anxiety.
+Antidepressants such as selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and monoamine oxidase inhibitors (MAOIs) can help reduce anxiety.
 Other medications for anxiety include tranquilizers (benzodiazepines) or beta-blockers.

-First-line treatment for social anxiety disorder is cognitive-behavior therapy (CBT).
+The first-line treatment for social anxiety disorder is cognitive-behavior therapy (CBT).
 Interventions in CBT such as cognitive restructuring, which involves reappraisal in the context of exposure to feared social situations and negative self-beliefs, contribute to the effectiveness of CBT for social anxiety disorder, according to JAMA Psychiatry.
 Other interventions include exposure and response prevention technique, relaxation techniques, and systematic desensitization which must be conducted by a clinical mental health counseling professional.